R-EM/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][right] ![alt text][right_flip]

+Traditionally, the training and validation loss are also used to reduce overfitting.
+This is done by checking how the training and validation loss change after each epoch.
+The model is considered to be overfitted if the validation loss ceases to change between each epoch, or even increases, while the training loss decreases.
+Below, you will find a plot of how the training and validation loss change over epochs.

+![alt text][loss_graph]

+The graph displays the change in loss over the course of 20 EPOCHS.
+In our case for the driving car, this method proved to undependable, since the training and validation loss were a poor measure of the vehicle's performance to begin with.
+The resluting video of the self-driving car was only produced using two epochs, since more epochs did not display any signs of large increase in performance.

 #### Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually.